RussellGarwood/uspr/README.md

 This is the code for the preprint "Calculating the Unrooted Subtree-Prune-and-Regraft Distance" by Chris Whidden and Frederick A. Matsen IV.
 Please see "http://arxiv.org/abs/1511.07529" for more information on the motivation behind this project, the algorithms used and their expected performance.

+uspr version 1.0.1 - Fork
+====

+This is a fork of the software by Russell Garwood, modified to measure spr and tbr distances between the true tree of simulation studies, and the trees recovered by parsimony and Bayesian phylogenetic inference.
+All the smart stuff was created by Chris Whidden and Frederick A. Matsen IV, who have generously released this code under a GNU General Public License.
+Thanks, both, for this fantastic tool.
+This fork is structured as follows:
+-- master branch - measures distances between true tree, and the pool of trees created by a Bayesian MCMC stationary distribution from MrBayes
+-- MCC branch - measures the distance from the true tree to the maximum crade credibility tree from MrBayes MCMC runs.

 Copying
 ====
 ```